GhofraneBellili/wildfly-security-project/README.md

 - **Missing identity context for authorization**
   - File: [main/java/xyz/kaaniche/phoenix/iam/security/AuthenticationFilter.java](main/java/xyz/kaaniche/phoenix/iam/security/AuthenticationFilter.java)
   - Vulnerability: `IdentityUtility.setRoles(...)` was not being populated after authentication, causing authorization logic to lack role information (potentially null or wrong behavior).
-  - Fix: After successful JWT validation, the filter now sets `IdentityUtility.setRoles(...)` and `IdentityUtility.tenantWithName(...)` from JWT claims so downstream authorization checks work as intended.
+  - Fix: After successful JWT validation, the filter sets `IdentityUtility.setRoles(...)` and `IdentityUtility.tenantWithName(...)` from JWT claims so downstream authorization checks work as intended.
+Also fixed a null-handling bug in `isUserInRole(...)` (avoids NPE when no roles claim) and return 401 when the token is invalid or missing.
+Added a `ContainerResponseFilter` (`IdentityCleanupFilter`) that clears `IdentityUtility` ThreadLocal state at the end of each request to avoid identity leaking between threads.

 - **Unauthenticated WebSocket publishing**
   - File: [main/java/xyz/kaaniche/phoenix/iam/boundaries/PushWebSocketEndpoint.java](main/java/xyz/kaaniche/phoenix/iam/boundaries/PushWebSocketEndpoint.java)